hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 **Thompson:**

 The Thompson microphysics scheme includes QC, QI, QR, QS, QG, and the number concentration of cloud ice, cloud water, and rain.
 It also considers the impact of aerosols.
-HAFS performs well with the Thompson scheme for TCs in the NATL basin and with GFDL for TCs in the EAPC basin.

 .. _RadiationSchemes: